-Developmental needs (DN) refer to a range of developmental conditions spanning from physical issues (e.g. muscular dystrophy), sensory issues (e.g. vision or hearing loss), and cognitive issues (e.g. autism spectrum disorder and intellectual disability), to learning needs without accompanying disabilities (e.g. mild language developmental delays).
+‘Developmental needs’ refer to a range of developmental conditions spanning from physical issues (e.g. muscular dystrophy), sensory issues (e.g. vision or hearing loss) and cognitive issues (e.g. autism spectrum disorder and intellectual disability) to learning needs without accompanying disabilities (e.g. mild language developmental delays).
 Some children grow out of their developmental challenges after early intervention.

 - The Development Support Plus (DS-Plus) programme has been providing more intensive support since July 2019 and is expected to be rolled out to more preschools over time.

-In Singapore, SEN-education provision is twofold:
+In Singapore, education provision for children with special education needs is twofold:

 All SPED schools are deliberately located within proximity of mainstream schools, and each has standing arrangements with one or more nearby schools for joint lessons and co-curricular activities.
-16 Satellite Partnerships between SPED and regular schools have also been established to date for more formalized and structured integration.
+Sixteen Satellite Partnerships between SPED and regular schools have also been established to date for more formalized and structured integration.
 Specifically, the Satellite Partnerships aim to provide sustainable and planned opportunities for purposeful and appropriate social integration between SPED and mainstream students.
 Some SPED schools that serve students who are cognitively able to access the national curriculum also explore opportunities for academic integration, where appropriate.